qaware/minikube-support/README.md

 package manager on the system.
 This allows the tools to install the additional helper tools directly using the system's package manger.

-Currently the following package managers are supported:
+Currently, the following package managers are supported:

 - [**HomeBrew**](https://brew.sh/) (macOS and Linux using
   [Linuxbrew](https://docs.brew.sh/Homebrew-on-Linux))